neondatabase/website/content/docs/get-started-with-neon/production-checklist.md

 ## Configure your history retention period

-Neon retains a history of changes for all branches, enabling features like: point-in-time restore, time travel queries, and no-cost branching.
-This history is invaluable for recovering lost data, investigating issues, viewing the past state of your database, and adding database branching to developer workflows.
+Neon retains a history of changes for all branches, enabling features like point-in-time restore and time travel queries.
 It can also function as part of your database backup strategy.

 By default, Neon's history retention window is set to **1 day** across all plans to help you avoid unexpected storage costs.